Black Swan (film): Development and filming

 Aronofsky and Portman first discussed a ballet film in 2000, after the release of his second film Requiem for a Dream (2000), though the script had not yet been written.
 He told her about a love scene between competing ballet dancers, and Portman recalled, "I thought that was very interesting because this film is in so many ways an exploration of an artist's ego and that narcissistic sort of attraction to yourself and also repulsion with yourself."
 On the decade's wait before production, she said, "The fact that I had spent so much time with the idea ... allowed it to marinate a little before we shot."
+Portman and Kunis described filming the intimate scenes between Nina and Lily as challenging because they were close friends, though their friendship and trust ultimately made the experience easier to handle.
+Portman said filmmakers were concerned about attracting audiences to a ballet film, joking that the lesbian scene was viewed as a way to draw viewers.
+The actresses also recalled that Aronofsky tried to heighten the rivalry between their characters by encouraging tension and commenting on their performances, though they recognized the tactic and maintained their friendship.